 By the way just to avoid confusion, vintage means 21 – 99 years old, and antique means 100 years old and up.

 Other Vintage Fashion Items and Art

-I also collect other vintage fashion pieces from other designers and also other artworks like painting, sketches, figurines, etc. I don’t have any pieces from famous artists though (yet!).
+I also collect other vintage fashion pieces from other designers and also other artworks like paintings, sketches, figurines, etc. I don’t have any pieces from famous artists though (yet!).

 What Can You Collect

-I collect fashion pieces because it’s the most accessible to me (again, because my business is buying and selling second-hand clothing), and as well as I’m fond of looking at them and scrutinizing the details and I also enjoy feeling in awe with the craftsmanship.
+I collect fashion pieces because it’s the most accessible to me (again because my business is buying and selling second-hand clothing), and as well as I’m fond of looking at them and scrutinizing the details I also enjoy feeling in awe with the craftsmanship.

 It may not be your thing so start with something that you do enjoy.

 - Vintage memorabilia

 Here are some tips on how you can make money by collecting things: